sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/quickstart-evk.md

 *PointPerfect Coverage map including L-Band and IP delivery methods*

 The PointPerfect IP service is available for various areas of the globe including the contiguous US, EU, South Korea, as well as parts of Brazil, Australia, and Canada.
-See the [coverage map](https://www.u-blox.com/en/pointperfect-service-coverage) for specifics; the RTK EVK is compatible with all areas as it supports both L-Band and IP coverage).
+See the [coverage map](https://www.u-blox.com/en/pointperfect-service-coverage) for specifics; the RTK EVK is compatible with all areas as it supports both L-Band and IP coverage.

 Steps to use PointPerfect: